PhilLehmann/PortableDnsProxy/readme.md

 ### Hosts

-Please specify one or more hosts which DNS entries you would like to see overridden.
+Please specify one or more hosts which DNS entries you would like to see tampered with.

-When running, Portable DNS Proxy will send redirect requests to such hostnames to the rewritten hostnames or IPs you specified.

-If you do not like to use this feature, simply specify "localhost" => "127.0.0.1", as PortableDnsProxy needs at least one entry to work and this most probably won't bother you.
+You can independently from each other define

+  - a host/IP to which requests will be redirected to instead of the original host based on your systems DNS settings
+  - a new hostname which will replace the original hostname within your HTTP request headers.

+If you leave a field blank, that action is not being performed (no redirection and/or no rewriting).

 ## Configure Your Browser (no admin rights needed)